aizukanne/ansatz-analytica-system/index.md

 ### Exponential Smoothing

-Used to emphasize recent performance:
+AAPS uses exponential smoothing to give more weight to recent match results.
+This is useful for capturing momentum or decline:

 ```
 Smoothed Value = α × current_value + (1 − α) × previous_smoothed_value